offchan42/vimrc/README.md

 * **Awesome**: This includes a ton of useful plugins, color schemes and configurations

-I would of course recommend using the awesome version.c
+I would of course recommend using the awesome version.c OFF EDITION: you will also get my extended configs which is in my opinion better than the original one!

 ## How to install the Awesome version?
 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following: